Giovanni Belzoni: Commemoration

 A medal depicting a profile of Belzoni created by William Brockedon was cast in 1821 by Sir Edward Thomason.
 Belzoni’s friend Sir Francis Ronalds had introduced the artist and subject.
 Years later, in 1859 in Padua, Ronalds advised sculptor Rinaldo Rinaldi on the large medallion he was creating to commemorate Belzoni in his hometown.

+The 50-minute documentary The Great Belzoni, which explores the life of the Italian archaeologist, was produced by Atlantic Productions in association with the Discovery Channel in 1995.
+It formed part of a four-part Discovery Channel miniseries called Seekers of the Lost Treasure.
 Belzoni was portrayed by Matthew Kelly in the 2005 BBC docudrama Egypt.

-Alberto Siliotti completed a unique scholarly edition of his travel writing, and it was the subject of the Horus expedition in 1988.
+Belzoni is frequently cited as a major real-life inspiration for George Lucas' creation of Indiana Jones, the daring archaeologist and adventurer played by Harrison Ford in Steven Spielberg's films.

+The Horus Mission, initiated in 1988 and directed by Alberto Siliotti for the Italian Ministry of Foreign Affairs, mapped and retraced the journeys of Belzoni in Egypt and Nubia.
+A scholarly edition of Belzoni's travel writing, edited by Siliotti, was published in London by the British Museum Press in 2001.

 Belzoni was the subject of a satirical publication entitled "Belzoni Notes: The Official Organ of the Belzoni Society" published by the Anthropology department of University of Alaska Fairbanks.

-Horace Smith, a poet in the circle of Percy Bysshe Shelley, wrote " Address to the Mummy in Belzoni's Exhibition."
+The discovery of the Younger Memnon sparked intense interest in London, where it became a key subject of study for the Romantics.
+Percy Bysshe Shelley's 1818 poem Ozymandias was heavily influenced by it.
+Horace Smith, a poet in the circle of Shelley, wrote Address to the Mummy in Belzoni's Exhibition.